 #14.
 Put other children to work teaching your toddler to talk.

 - I mentioned earlier that my older children are primarily responsible for how well my toddler-turned-preschooler can talk.
 It’s true.
 The older kids have grown up with intentional speech training, so they naturally do it as well.
 I can remember watching my older son teaching his toddler brother to talk in complete sentences.
 Little man was out of ketchup on his plate and wanted some more.
-Big brother noticed his little brothers dilemma and said, “Look at my face.
-Say, ‘bubba (pause for repeat) please (pause for repeat) get (pause for repeat) me (pause for repeat) more (pause for repeat) ketchup (pause for repeat.)’
-Great job buddy!
+Big brother noticed his little brother’s dilemma and said, “Look at my face.
+Say, ‘bubba (pause for repeat) please (pause for repeat) get (pause for repeat) me (pause for repeat) more (pause for repeat) ketchup (pause for a repeat.)’
+Great job, buddy!
 Here you go.”
-All 3 of my older children have walked their baby brother through complete sentences like this on a regular basis.
+All 3 of my older children have walked their baby brother through complete sentences like this regularly.
 Thus….
-His great conversation abilities.
+His extraordinary conversation abilities.

 When your baby is entering kindergarten, you’ll want to be able to look back and know that you did everything in your Mommy-power to set him up for speech success.

 The age at which your toddler should speak depends largely on his home life and environment.
 Use many opportunities (not just one or two) to teach 2-word pieces, require an obedient attempt, and be intentional with speech training on a daily basis.
 You can not raise the same child twice.
 In 4 years, you’ll be so glad to know you did everything you could to develop her speech correctly.